timvanderzee/ISB2025/README.md

 **Dependencies**

-This code requires the following:
+Part 1 and Part 2 - Custom requires the following:
 - MATLAB (license required)- can be downloaded from: www.mathworks.com

+Part 2 - OpenSim code requires the following:
+- MATLAB (license required)- can be downloaded from: www.mathworks.com
-- OpenSim 4.5 (open/free) - can be downloaded from: https://simtk.org/
+- OpenSim 4.5 (open/free) - can be downloaded from: https://simtk.org/projects/opensim/
+  On Mac you may need to go to Settings > Privacy & Security > allow apps from unidentified developers Be sure to run OpenSim to create your OpenSim working folder before moving on to the next step.
 - MATLAB – OpenSim API (open/free) - follow the steps described here: https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53089380/Scripting+with+Matlab
 - Casadi (open/free) – can be downloaded from: https://web.casadi.org/get/.
 Make sure that the Casadi is added to your MATLAB path.
 In MATLAB go to Home->Set Path->Add with Subfolders ... and navigate to and select the casadi folder (e.g. casadi-windows-matlabR2016a-v3.5.5)